-We describe the software prototypes and releases that came out of our research on this page (as we are eager to provide access to our results not just in form of publications, but also open source software as much as possible).
+We are eager to provide access to our results not just in form of publications, but also open source software as much as possible.
+Cou can find a full overview on all our software releases on our Github page.

 LEAF is a simulator for Large Energy-Aware Fog computing environments.
 It enables then modeling of complex application graphs in distributed, heterogeneous, and resource-constrained infrastructures.
 A special emphasis was put on the modeling of energy consumption (and soon carbon emissions).